Jason-Oleana/speech-classification/README.md

 • The number of epochs was tuned until the validation set started to level out

 ## Literature
 Luengo, J., Fernández, A., García, S., & Herrera, F. (2011).
-Addressing data complexity for imbalanced data sets: analysis of SMOTE-based oversampling and evolutionary undersampling.Soft Computing,15(10), 1909-1936.Piczak, K. J. (2015, September).
+Addressing data complexity for imbalanced data sets: analysis of SMOTE-based oversampling and evolutionary undersampling.Soft Computing,15(10), 1909-1936.

+Piczak, K. J. (2015, September).
 Environmental sound classification with convolutional neural networks.
 In2015 IEEE 25th International Workshop on Machine Learning for Signal Processing (MLSP)(pp. 1-6).
 IEEE.